Calm your chaos with meditation: Your free guide on how to de-stress and ignite your inner light with only 1% effort every day

 And yet despite many of us knowing all this intuitively, we still seem to think that we can make huge changes to our lives quickly and achieve lasting results.

-If you’ve ever told yourself that you are going to “start a new health program tomorrow” that involves going to (go on a run, a walk, a gym session, a Qigong and meditation class etc) four times a week, well then you’re guilty… and how did that work out for you?
+If you’ve ever told yourself that you are going to “start a new health program tomorrow” that involves going to (for example, a Qigong Meditation class or a gym) four times a week, well then you’re guilty… and how did that work out for you?

 As the old saying goes: even the longest journey starts with a single step.
 And what is a thousand mile journey other than lots of single steps?